lqc/thinkcspy/source/app_b.rst

 An odds-and-ends Workbook
 =========================

-*This workbook is still very much under construction.*
+*This workbook / cookbook of recipes is still very much under construction.*

 The Five Strands of Proficiency
 -------------------------------